erik/translate/_sources/dev/plugin.txt

 From here on, the plugin will be sent various requests for translating text.

+It is excepted that a plugin will raise a TranslationException when the :code:`translate` function is called with bad input, or the request otherwise fails.

 On server shutdown, each active plugin will have its `deactivate` method called, where it should do any cleanup, if required.